-According to the Foreign Office’s (FCO) recent report British Behaviour Abroad based on data from April 2009 to March 2010, a total of 19,839 Britons needed consular assistance, of that, 6,439 were arrested or detained abroad and 3,689 were hospitalised.
+According to the Foreign, Commonwealth & Development Office’s (FCDO) recent report British Behaviour Abroad based on data from April 2009 to March 2010, a total of 19,839 Britons needed consular assistance, of that, 6,439 were arrested or detained abroad and 3,689 were hospitalised.
 Of the 3,689 hospitalisations, the highest number occurred in Spain with 831, followed by Greece with 471 and in Egypt 235.
-Foreign and Commonwealth Office Minister, Jeremy Browne, who unveiled the report in Thailand, said: “This report shines a light on the number of Britons who get into difficulty abroad each year.
+Foreign, Commonwealth & Development Office Minister, Jeremy Browne, who unveiled the report in Thailand, said: “This report shines a light on the number of Britons who get into difficulty abroad each year.
 “The worrying fact is that so many of these situations are preventable.
 Helping out Britons in trouble abroad is part of our job, but we can’t get you out of jail or pay your hospital bills.

 If you have a pre-existing medical condition you must fully declare your condition.
 You may think that something has no bearing on your travel insurance but it is always best to declare everything and let your travel insurance provider decide what is and is not relevant.
 That way you will have no nasty surprises should you need to make a claim.